Sickle Cell Disease

 Transcranial Doppler (TCD) is a key non-invasive modality in identifying the risk of stroke in SCD patients.
 Various scanning protocols for SCD are available, but in general, velocity measurements are made in the anterior and posterior circulations for detection of high or otherwise abnormal blood flow velocities.

-The vessels should be carefully scanned along their length.
-In children, the MCA scanning should start at a shallow depth, which is less than 40 mm.
-Optimized velocity recordings should be tracked along the vessel at a high depth resolution, with at least 2 mm depth increments.
-The ACA, PCA, and distal ICA should also be scanned.
+In children, begin the Middle Cerebral Artery (MCA) scanning at a shallow depth, less than 40 mm, to obtain accurate velocity recordings.
+Track optimized velocity recordings along the vessel at a high depth resolution, with at least 2 mm depth increments.

 2 MHz Doppler Probe